korechia/CompTimeApp/index.md

 I used the following libraries and applications to make my app to record comp time for our group:

 **Homebrew**-Application to easily download necessary packages to app. (similar to chocolaty on windows).
 This is used the the command line of the computer.

 **React**-React is a javascript library that is used to build User interfaces.
-Allowing code to be seperated into reusable funcational components.
+Allowing code to be separated into reusable functional components.

 **JSX**-Language similar to html.
 Used in React.

 **CSS**- Language for Formating website.

-**Firebase**-Used Free Firebase realtime database and authenticator **Git hub**-Used for Free Version control.
+**Firebase**-Used Free Firebase realtime database and authenticator

+**Git hub**-Used for Free Version control.
 This is connected to Heroku for hosting.
 I used git pages to create a website for easy access to the CompTime app repository.

 **Heroku** -Used for Free Hosting